jay-aye-see-kay/jackrose.co.nz/README.md

 ```

 ## Deploying
-- TODO setup GH action to push to S3
+- Just pust or merge to the master branch